Bioconductor/BiocStickers/Tutorial/README.md

-# Tutorial to create your own BiocSticker with Illustartor
+# Tutorial to create your own BiocSticker using Illustrator

 <img src="./Sticker_instructions.png" height="400">